Habits in danger of extinction by Greenpeace

 Context

-In December 2019, Madrid hosted the COP25 climate summit at a crucial moment for the planet and for Spain.
+In December, Madrid hosted the COP25 climate summit at a crucial moment for the planet and for Spain.
 It was a historic opportunity to send a clear message about the urgency of taking action against climate change.

 Especially when this is what our politicians had to say…

-“I really like the countryside, nature, but the debate around climate change, whether it’s a natural change or one caused by humans… well, that’s something I truly don’t know.”
+Translation: “I really like the countryside, nature, but the debate around climate change, whether it’s a natural change or one caused by humans… well, that’s something I truly don’t know.”

-So since our politicians seemed unsure, we decided to make it very clear, not just to Abascal, but to every major political leader in Spain.
+So since our politicians seemed unsure, we decided to make it very clear, not just to Santiago Abascal, but to every major political leader in Spain.

-Their vacation photos became our canvas.
+Their real vacation photos became our canvas.
 The beaches, forests, and mountains they love became proof of what’s at stake if they keep ignoring the climate emergency.